googleworkspace/add-ons-samples/README.md

 ## Questions and discussions

-If you have questions or run into issues with G Auite add-ons, see:
+If you have questions or run into issues with G Suite add-ons, see:

 * Stack Overflow: tag questions with [`gsuite-addons`][stackoverflow-link]